- Your Government

 - File a petition for abatement in Merrimack County Superior Court; or

-- Visit the State of New Hampshire Website: Tax Appeal Application (PDF)
+- Visit the State of New Hampshire Website: Property Tax Appeal Application to the Board of Tax and Land Appeal (PDF)

 4. When to appeal the municipality’s failure to grant an abatement: